 The site is pretty diverse and it’s just generally a really good all-rounder.
 It sounds a little vague to be saying that as one of their ‘positives’, but it just does everything really well.
 It’s tough to pick faults in companies that have been about as long as they have, but then no one is perfect, not even Betfred.

-Sports Bonus: Bet £10, Get £30When signing up to Betfred you are going to be able to get a £30 in free bet and 30 free spins when you deposit and place your first bet of just £10 or more at odds of evens or greater.
+Sports Bonus: Bet £10 Get £40 in BonusesWhen signing up to Betfred you are going to be able to get a £40 in bonuses when you deposit and place your first bet of just £10 or more at odds of evens or greater.

 The Betfred Website